 - Americans believe companies should support issues affecting the quality of life in local communities (46%), the United States (37%), and the world-at-large (17%);

 - 85% of consumers have a more positive image of a product or company when it supports a cause they care about; and

 - 83% or consumers wish more of the products and services they use would support causes.

 How do these statistics suggest an inclination of lead generation and lead conversion?
 Well, they indicate the importance of customer experience.
 So, if you can better market your brand to support causes they care about or align with values they hold dear, there would be a higher likelihood of successfully gaining their business.
 Begin nurturing and converting leads into valued customers, using values-based marketing strategies, to see greater return on investment and to grow greater relationships with your customers.

 See a trend with all of these articles, that they're case-study-oriented?
 That's because we want you to see the direct impact companies can have by relaying genuine, value-inspired messages to their target audiences.
 There's really no other way, either, to show how responsive consumers can be to values-based marketing and positive customer experience.

 Now, what do those two together do for your business?
 They reinforce and positively effect your lead nurturing strategies.
 So, if this is a strategy that you believe would work well as one of your business's marketing strategies, employ it!
-If not, no worries, but know, we offer a Definitive Guide to Lead Nurturing, where you can learn much more about different nurturing strategies, including B2B and email-focused strategies.
+If not, no worries, but know, we offer a Lead Nurturing Masterclass, where you can learn much more about different nurturing strategies, including B2B and email-focused strategies.